 In October 2014, Chris Kwekowe, a 23 year old computer science graduate from Lagos, Nigeria turned down a high paying software engineer position at Microsoft to start Slatecube.
-The startup specializes in training and internship placement for Nigerian college graduates.
-According to surveys, of the annual college graduates in Nigeria about 45 percent remain unemployed.
+The startup specializes in training and internship placement for Nigerian university graduates.
+According to surveys, of the annual graduates in Nigeria about 45 percent remain unemployed.
 The main reasons employers often reject graduates is for lack of professional skills; critical thinking, entrepreneurship, and decision-making.

 Slatecube offers virtual internships in courses ranging from corporate finance to anger management.
 Once a candidate completes a course in their chosen discipline, he/she is paired with a company for a virtual internship.
 Slatecube has worked with companies such as Cisco and accounting firm Grant Thornton.

 Time to adjust our view of developing economies

 When I left Haiti in 2000, to make an international call, one had to go to what we then called a Teleko (a government-owned communication center) near by, wait in line until it was your turn to use the booth to make the call.
 But now people can call their loved ones, living overseas, from different corners in the country while plotting their lands.

 Now something happens on one continent, it impacts the social, economic and political dynamics of the entire globe for months, even years to come.
 People are running multi-million dollar businesses from their laptop while traveling from one place to the next.
 Technology is developing and changing our cultures at rates we can barely keep up with